ryanguill/emit/README.md

 Gets an array of all of the listeners.
 Each item in the array is a structure with the keys: listner (function), async (boolean), and once (boolean);

 ```
-emit(required string event)
+emit(required string event, [other arguments])
 ```

 Fires an event of the given type.
 Remember that events are case sensitive by default.
+Event name is the only required argument, you can pass whatever other data you want into emit (or dispatch) and it will be passed along to the listner.

 ```
-dispatch (required string event)
+dispatch (required string event, [other arguments])
 ```

 Alias for emit().